lijqhs/memo/python/itertools.md

 ### 2. `zip()`

 The `zip()` function creates an iterator that aggregates elements from two or more iterable objects.
-Here's an example:

 ```python
 names = ['Alice', 'Bob', 'Charlie']